Skip to content

 Who runs it?

 The screening is five minutes.
-We answer applications inside 24 hours.
-The pilot is small on purpose — first 50 founding spots, then we close the door at the $99 rate forever.
+We answer inside 24 hours.
+The first 50 founding spots will go, and then the door closes at $99 forever.